chetchavat/talk-notes/talks/nadja-jury-three-barriers-to-effective-data-communication.md

 Link: https://www.youtube.com/watch?v=zFBfV-25dS4

 ## Intro
-It's wild to have an idea for a talk and find one that basically covers all the points.
+It's wild to have an idea for a talk and find one that basically covers all the points you were thinking of making.

 Working a lot in a ad-hoc basis, they found that data comms became a pretty big problem for them.